 Vinegar is another option.
 It kills 82% of mold species and can usually kill the mold growing on fabrics.
 Vinegar will also remove the moldy smell from fabrics.
 You can soak your Mattress Pad Protector in a vinegar solution and/or add vinegar to your washing machine.

-- To soak, put your Crib Mattress Pad Protector in a bucket, add 1-2 cups of vinegar and fill with water.
+To soak, put your Crib Mattress Pad Protector in a bucket, add 1-2 cups of vinegar, and fill it with water.
 Soak for about an hour.